aarhusstadsarkiv/permanent-urls/README.md

 Usage could be QR codes.
 The QR code could be printed on a physical object, e.g. a bridge, a building, a statue, a sign, etc. The QR code could be scanned by a mobile device, which would redirect the user to the permanent URL - and then this URL would redirect the user to the desired page.

-It is useful because sometimes the URL of a page changes, but the permanent URL will always redirect the user to the correct page.
+It is useful because sometimes the URL of a page changes, but in the permanent URL we are able to update the URL to which the user is redirected.

 ## URL generation and update